DataJuggler/PasswordVault/README.md

+## Password Vault is a very simple Windows Form C# / SQL Server project.

 Password Vault is a one table SQL Server C# application, which is good for demo purposes.

+Thanks to NuGet I can build a complete C# / SQL Server app in about 15 minutes in a video, including the 4:15 seconds to setup DataTier.Net.

+I will post the YouTube video here once finished.

 To run password vault: